-- Where either of the Parties fails to agree with the other or with the Integration Joint Board on any issue related to this Scheme, then they will follow the undernoted process: - a) The Chief Executives of the Parties will meet to resolve the issue; - b) If unresolved, the Parties and the Integration Joint Board will each prepare a written note of their position on the issue and exchange it with the others for their consideration within 10 working days of the date of the decision to proceed to written submissions. - c) In the event that the issue remains unresolved following consideration of written submissions, the Chief Executives of the Parties, the Chair of NHS Board and the Leader of the Council will meet to appoint an independent mediator and the matter will proceed to mediation with a view to resolving the issue.

-Where the issue remains unresolved after following the processes outlined in (a)(c) above, the Parties agree the following process to notify Scottish Ministers that agreement cannot be reached: the Chief Executives of the Parties, and the Chief Officer will jointly make a written application to Scottish Ministers stating the issues in dispute and requesting that the Scottish Ministers give directions.
+- 17.1 Where either of the Parties fails to agree with the other or with the Integration Joint Board on any issue related to this Scheme, then they will follow the undernoted process: - a) The Chief Executives of the Parties will meet to resolve the issue; - b) If unresolved, the Parties and the Integration Joint Board will each prepare a written note of their position on the issue and exchange it with the others for their consideration within 10 working days of the date of the decision to proceed to written submissions. - c) In the event that the issue remains unresolved following consideration of written submissions, the Chief Executives of the Parties, the Chair of the Health Board and the Leader of the Council will meet to appoint an independent mediator and the matter will proceed to mediation with a view to resolving the issue. - 17.2 Where the issue remains unresolved after following the processes outlined in (a)-(c) above, the Parties agree the following process to notify Scottish Ministers that agreement cannot be reached: the Chief Executives of the Parties, and the Chief Officer will jointly make a written application to Scottish Ministers stating the issues in dispute and requesting that the Scottish Ministers give directions.

-Functions to be delegated by the Health Board to the Integration Joint Board
+Functions delegated by the Health Board to the Integration Joint Board The National Health Service (Scotland) Act 1978